 The Epcot France Pavilion is a wonderful place to experience in the World Showcase area of the park.
 Sip a glass of wine, shop for perfume, enjoy a fabulous pastry or just soak up the wonderful atmosphere of this very special little corner of France.

-Of course it is only Disney make believe but of course they do it very well!
+Of course it is only Disney make believe but they do it very well!

 Photo by Peter E Lee